 Many people wonder if they can escape tax debt by filing for bankruptcy.
 The answer is complicated and depends on various circumstances.
 Finding out when you can use bankruptcy for tax debt may help you figure out whether this could be a realistic option for you.
-Feel free to explore this further with a Kingsport bankruptcy attorney who can help.
+Feel free to explore this further with a Chattanooga bankruptcy attorney who can help.

 Can Bankruptcy Be Used for All Taxes?